 - A medium, medium-firm, or firm feel

 Your spine is naturally straight when you’re standing up, but the spine of someone with scoliosis is shaped more like an S or a C. This essentially shifts the hips and shoulders into an uneven position.
-Scoliosis curves cannot be corrected by training yourself to have good posture, although that can help with pain.
+Scoliosis curves cannot be corrected by training yourself to have good posture, although that can help with the pain.

 Even though scoliosis most often appears in adolescents, as they age, the spinal discs begin to degenerate, leading to inflammation, spinal stenosis, lower back pain, or pinched nerves.
 This pain and discomfort can cause daytime fatigue and disrupt sleep.
 Since many of these symptoms overlap with chronic back pain, arthritis, and other degenerative diseases, scoliosis sufferers can look for mattresses targeted to those with these similar issues.